pedroescobedob/mapboxCountiesGeoJson/README.md

-# INTERACTIVE CHOROPLETH MAP WITH DASH
+# Interactive Choropleth Map With Dash

 This tutorial was based on a project made for Lambda School.

 You can find the project at [findur.city](http://www.findur.city/).
 Choropleth Map: [ChoroplethMap](https://dash-heartandcovid.herokuapp.com/).

 ## Contributors